1982 Aston Martin V8 Vantage '6.3-Litre Conversion'

 The factory 6.3-litre engine conversion was performed in 1989, as was fitment of a large-bore exhaust system, a shortened rear axle ratio, the performance handling package, and replacement of the standard wheels with 16-inch Ronal alloys with confirming correspondence in the history file—additional features of note include a retro-look Becker Mexico radio head unit with satellite navigation.
 The factory build sheet shows it originally wore Madagascar Brown over Magnolia hide, though it now wears an attractive Balmoral Green hue.
 The car has led a pampered and storied life, to which the plethora of accompanying specialist and main dealer service invoices attest.

-Given its history, provenance and specification this Aston Martin V8 Vantage will be of particular interest to marque enthusiasts, it is surely among the most capable examples of the breed, and its history only adds depth to what is a unique and storied example of the marque.
+Given its history, provenance and specification this Aston Martin V8 Vantage will be of particular interest to marque enthusiasts.
+It is surely among the most capable examples of the breed, and its history only adds depth to what is a unique and storied life.